Khalidmerai/Scrabble-sysc3110-project/README.md

 BREAK DOWN OF TASKS FOR MILESTONE 1
 Player.java and UML : Marina
-Dictionary.java : Scharara
+Dictionary.java, bag.java : Scharara
-Tile.java : Khaled
-DoubleLetterSquare, DoubleWordSquare
+Tile.java, bag.java and readme file : Khalid
+DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, Square.java and gameBoard.java - Saad

+Left for MileStone 1 is the scrabble class to initialize all components of the game in the class and start to play the game.